-Concerning the strong variation with elevation of the processes, SURGES uses an area-elevation-distribution with subscale units (Fig. 3a) to parameterize the complex terrain of mountain glaciers within all glacierized 1 km2 raster elements of the full river basin.
+Concerning the strong variation with elevation of the processes.
+SURGES uses an area-elevation distribution with subscale units (for the LRB elevation levels with intervals of 100 m are applied) (Fig. 3a) to approximate the complex terrain of mountain glaciers within all glacierized 1 km raster elements of the full river basin.
 If a glacier covers several raster elements (Fig. 3b) the elevation belts of one glacier are spread over several raster elements.
 Each subscale unit is characterized by a homogenous ice thickness and surface elevation.
 The subscale approach thus enables the coexistence of accumulation zones at the higher altitudes and ablation zones at the lower altitudes within one raster element (Fig. 4a).
-The algorithms of SURGES at the lower altitudes within one raster element (Fig. 4a).
 The algorithms of SURGES to calculate accumulation and melt rates are designed to use data as measured at a local climate station as input.
-Hence, the meteorological data precipitation, air temperature, air humidity, incoming shortwave and longwave radiation, air pressure and wind speed, provided by SCALMET, has to be extrapolated to the elevation levels.
-Therefore air temperature, air pressure, wet bulb temperature (for differentiation of rain from snowfall by iteratively solving the psychrometer formula) and the wind speed on the glacier for air temperatures above 0°C (a katabatic flow over glaciers, which is caused by the differences in heat between the snow-free, surrounding areas of a glacier and 5 the comparatively cold glacier surface, which is very common over melting surfaces) are extrapolated due to the different elevation at the subscale glacier belts.
-All the other meteorological variables, e.g. precipitation or incoming radiation, are assumed to be constant throughout the raster element and are taken from SCALMET without any adaptation.
+Hence, the meteorological data for precipitation, air temperature, air humidity, incoming shortwave and longwave radiation, air pressure and wind speed, provided by SCALMET, has to be extrapolated to the elevation levels.
+Therefore air temperature, air pressure, wet bulb temperature (for differentiation of rain from snowfall by iteratively solving the psychrometer formula) and the wind speed on the glacier for air temperatures above 0 °C (a katabatic flow over glaciers, which is caused by the differences in the density of air between the snow-free surrounding areas of a glacier and the comparatively cold glacier surface, which is very common over melting surfaces) are extrapolated due to the different elevations at the subscale glacier belts.
+All the other meteorological variables, e.g., precipitation or incoming radiation, are assumed to be constant throughout the raster element and are taken from SCALMET without any adaptation.
+Details of the meteorological data provision are presented in the Supplement.

 Due to a threshold wet-bulb temperature a distinction is made between rain and snowfall.
 The latter accumulates until melt sets in.
-In order to determine the ablation, mass and surface energy balance, taking into account the radiation balance, the latent and sensible heat fluxes, and the energy supplied by solid or liquid precipitation of snow and ice are calculated for every subscale unit to calculate the amount of glacier melt.
-15 which largely occurs on snow-free glacier areas (Prasch et al., 2008).
+In order to determine the ablation, mass and surface energy balance, taking into account the radiation balance, the latent and sensible heat fluxes, and the energy supplied by solid or liquid precipitation of snow and ice are calculated for every subscale unit to calculate the amount of glacier melt, which largely occurs on snow-free glacier areas (Prasch et al., 2008; details also in the Supplement).
+The mass change conducted by sublimation/resublimation is also calculated by SURGES.
 As long as snow covers the glacier surface it is protected against melt.
-The melt water (first of snow and after snow vanished of glacier ice) is aggregated for each raster element and injected into river runoff within the routing component of PROMET.
-Snow to ice metamorphism

-- is considered in partly adding snow, which outlasted a defined number of ablation pe-20 riods, to the ice layer (Fig. 4b).
+The melt water (first from snow and after snow vanishes from glacier ice) is aggregated for each raster element and injected into river runoff within the routing component of PROMET.
+Snow (Fig. 4b, white, above) to ice metamorphism is considered in partly adding snow, which outlasted a defined number of ablation periods, (Fig. 4b, blue in between) to the ice layer (Fig. 4b, light blue, below).
 In the test site of the Lhasa River catchment, not only accumulation but also ablation takes place during the monsoon.
 Furthermore, alternating melting and refreezing was observed up to 5800 m a.s.l.
 (Kang et al., 2007).
 These processes accelerate snow metamorphism.
-Thus, after a period of one year, similar to - the estimation of Kang et al. (2007), half of the snow layer is transformed to ice in this 25 study.
-Even though firn is not distinguished specifically, changes with respect to the energy balance are taken into account by the simulation of changes in the albedo.
-In the case of melt water release at these glacier parts, the amount of snow which is added to the ice body after considering the metamorphism from snow to ice, fully contributes to ice-melt.
+Thus, after a period of one year, similar to the estimation of Kang et al. (2007), half of the snow layer is transformed to ice in this study.
+Even though firn is not distinguished specifically, changes with respect to the energy balance are taken into account by the simulation of changes in the albedo, varying between 0.5 (snow-free ice) and 0.9 (freshly fallen snow) (further details in the Supplements).